 Try this: Juice whole beets, ginger, carrots, and green apples for an uplifting morning beverage; combine beet juice, grapefruit juice, lime juice, and sparkling water, and garnish with lime wedges; simmer beet juice with honey, rosemary sprigs and balsamic vinegar, and use as a glaze or dressing.

-Recipe: Beet Juice
+Related: Beet Juice recipe

 Is packed with naringenin and naringin, antioxidants that protect the liver by reducing inflammation and preventing oxidative damage.
 Some studies have shown that naringenin and naringin may help reduce the risk of cirrhosis and hepatic fibrosis, the development of excessive connective tissue in the liver.
 Naringin also helps the liver's ability to metabolize alcohol and protects against some of its damaging effects.